mousepawmedia/devdocs/network/source/setup_linux/first_steps.rst

     $ sudo apt install gdebi synaptic apt-xapian-index gufw ubuntu-restricted-extras

-    # If you're on Ubuntu itself, run this command as well.
-    $ sudo apt install unity-tweak-tool compizconfig-settings-manager

 While those install, here's a quick breakdown of what those packages are for...

 - ``gdebi`` makes it easier to install packages from downloaded installers.